-It’s almost Christmas and what better time to talk about player behaviour than now?
-Have your players been naughty this year or nice?
-If behaviour has been an issue, what have you done about it?
+As coaches, what do we do when young juniors misbehave?
+Or what about when they don't complete an intended drill?
 I’ve been around the game for a long time now.
-I started playing at the age of 8...many things have come on and gone in my life since then but one thing has remained, and that’s tennis.
-I’ve been around academy settings, junior tour, pro tour and everything in between.
-And what kills me more than anything is players getting punished, either for poor behaviour or not completing a specific drill.
+From academy settings, junior circuits, the pro tour and everything in between.
+And what kills me more than anything is players getting punished, either for poor behaviour or not achieving a specific task.
 Coaches yell, make players run, do push-ups, or suffer some other form of physical punishment.
 Is this really the best approach?

 In this article, we’ll look at why coaches still punish their players in so called ‘traditional’ ways, why it doesn’t work, and how alternative approaches could have a greater impact on both the player, and a coach’s relationship with him/her.

-I already mentioned that early in my career I would punish junior players with fitness.
-Why?
-I truly believe it was for 2 main reasons - first, because some of my former coaches had done it that way.
-And second, because I wanted to impress my peers and look tough.
-Those are pretty bad reasons aren’t they?
-Mainly because they don’t take into account the player...AT ALL.
+I already mentioned that early in my career I would sometimes punish junior players with fitness.
+Although deep down I didn't feel right about it, I felt I had no other choice.
+Whether it was tradition (I was coached that way) or peer pressure from senior coaches, I don't quite know.
+Either way, those are pretty bad reasons - mainly because they don’t take into account the player...AT ALL.
 What’ll this form of disciplinary action accomplish instead?
 Sure they’ll behave, for the time being.
 But will behaviour change over the long-term?
 I doubt it.
 If they’re punished for not completing a drill, will that punishment help them be better at the assigned drill?
 If anything, they’ll probably struggle even more.
 Punishing a player through verbal or physical abuse surely won’t change their attitude like a flip of the switch.
 And to top things off, they won’t like you very much either.

 How do I know?
 Well, firstly, the research is quite clear on the topic...but more importantly, I’ve seen the difference through my own experiences.
 I’ve turned the corner and have tried to become more of a ‘player’s coach’.
 I try to talk to them, listen to them, treat them with respect.
-And what I’ve received in return is far better than I would have imagined….they come to me on their own.
-They tell me their problems.
+And what I’ve received in return is far better than I would have imagined….they come to me on their own freewill.
+They share their problems.
 Why they’re not pushing as hard as usual.
 Or why they’re down.
 And 99% of the time it’s not because they lack motivation.

 Fun is the name of the game